fastforwardlabs/question_answering/README.md

 * [SQuAD2.0](https://rajpurkar.github.io/SQuAD-explorer/) is a canonical QA dataset that is the current benchmark against which all QA models are evaluated.
 * [COVID-QA](https://github.com/deepset-ai/COVID-QA) is a smaller dataset of medical research papers and questions focused on the novel coronavirus.

+### Starting the Applications
+As mentioned earlier, each application comes with a launcher scripts to assist launching an Application with CDSW/CML.
+However, you can also launch the applications from a Session or in another environment altogether.

+For example, to launch WikiQA in a CML/CDSW session use

+`!streamlit run apps/wikiqa.py  --server.port $CDSW_APP_PORT --server.address 127.0.0.1`
+(This is the same as executing the launch script itself.)

+In a local environment (your laptop, say), you can instead simply call

+`streamlit run apps/wikiqa.py`

 -------------------------